 ‘As banks have persisted in making it more difficult to secure a loan, turning many would-be borrowers away, consumers have continued to increasingly utilise the broker channel for experience, expertise and greater market choice to secure access to credit”.

 Mike Felton finished off with; “in addition to providing access to a panel of 34 lenders on average, brokers are ideally positioned to help customers, especially those with more complex lending scenarios, to understand the ever-evolving application process and provide the information necessary to meet changing lender requirements

 ‘Mortgage brokers continue to offer choice to consumers and ensure credit continues to flow, which is of systemic importance to the housing market and a strong economy’.

-With greater options, opportunity and expertise, why limit yourself to one lender.
-If you are in the market to purchase a home, refinance your home or even finance your new car, book an obligation free consultation with one of our Finance Specialist.
+With greater options, opportunities and expertise, why limit yourself to one lender?
+If you are in the market to purchase a home, refinance your home or even finance your new car, book an obligation-free consultation with one of our Finance Specialists.